 If yes, then you should tell us about it.
 Write about your experience because others will know what to expect.

 Things you can include in what you write:

 Everbody that’s been incarcerated has some stories to tell about the whole experience.
 Why’d you get arrested?
 Did you get fair treatment?
 What was your daily routine in jail?
 How did you get along with the other inmates?
 Did going to jail affect your life?
 How?

 Did you meet some cool folks in jail?
 Do you want to say wassup to a person you met in jail?
 Then send them a message by posting a comment below.

-Throw a shout out to someone at Wise County Jail
+Send a message to someone at Wise County Jail